Stewart McKinney (politician)

-Stewart Brett McKinney (January 30, 1931 – May 7, 1987) was an American politician who represented Connecticut's 4th congressional district in the House of Representatives from 1971 until his death in 1987.
-He is perhaps best known for coining the phrase “too big to fail” in regard to large American financial institutions, and his struggle with, and eventual death from, AIDS.
+Stewart Brett McKinney (January 30, 1931 – May 7, 1987) was an American politician of the Republican Party who represented Connecticut's 4th congressional district in the House of Representatives from 1971 until his death.
+He is perhaps best known for coining the phrase "too big to fail" in regard to large American financial institutions, as well as for his struggle with, and eventual death from, AIDS.

 Early life

-McKinney was born in Pittsburgh, Pennsylvania and raised in Connecticut.
+McKinney was born in Pittsburgh, Pennsylvania and raised in Fairfield, Connecticut.
 He attended Kent School and later Princeton University from 1949 to 1951, but dropped out and enlisted in the United States Air Force.
-He attained the rank of sergeant, and completed his enlistment in 1955.
-McKinney then returned to college, and received a B.A. from Yale University in 1958.
+He attained the rank of sergeant and completed his enlistment in 1955.
+McKinney then returned to college and received a B.A. in history from Yale University in 1958.